Natrox/RaptorAudio/README.md

 AUDIO_ORIGIN_OPENMEMORY | Copy memory, and load sound from copied memory.
 AUDIO_ORIGIN_OPENMEMORY_POINT | Load sound directly from memory.
 Memory should not be freed before the sound is stopped.

 It is possible to stream a WAV file from memory, however impractical that may be.
-It is recommended that you load from memory whenever you can (even better using AUDIO_ORIGIN_OPENMEMORY_POINT), to avoid using I/O too much.
+It is recommended that you load from memory whenever you can (even better; using AUDIO_ORIGIN_OPENMEMORY_POINT), to avoid using I/O too much.
 Note that, if you stream from memory and use AUDIO_ORIGIN_OPENMEMORY, the data will be copied for each instance of the sound.

 Shared properties
 -----------------